The maximal degree in random recursive graphs with random weights: Definitions and main results

-We now concentrate on the case of unbounded weights.
-In Theorem~\ref{Thrm:maxwrrt}, we note that in the~\ref{ass:weightfrechet} case the first order of the growth of the largest degree is random, while in the~\ref{ass:weightgumbel} case, the first order is deterministic.
-This is a general feature which also appears when considering the growth of the maximum of $n$ i.i.d.\ weights (although the particular normalizations and limits are different).
-For the i.i.d.\ case it is also known that in the~\ref{ass:weightgumbel} case the second order is random.
-A natural conjecture would be that the same is true in for this model.
-Our next result shows that if we consider the indices in a compact window around the maximal one (as identified in Theorem~\ref{Thrm:maxwrrt}), then this is indeed true.
+{\cb For the maximum of i.i.d.\ random variables satisfying the~\ref{ass:weightgumbel} case, it is also classical that the second order term is random, }as in~\eqref{eq:maxconv}.
+A natural conjecture would be that the same is true for this model.
+Our next result shows that if we consider the indices in a compact window around the maximal one (as identified in Theorem~\ref{thrm:maxgumb}), then this is indeed true.

 To formulate our results, we introduce the following notation: For $0<s<t<\infty$, $\gamma\in(0,1)$ and a strictly positive function $f$, define \be\ba C_n(\gamma,s,t,f)&:=\{\inn:sf(n)n^\gamma\leq i\leq tf(n)n^\gamma \},\\ I_n(\gamma,s,t,f)&:=\inf\{ i\in C_n(\gamma,s,t,f): \zni\geq \Zm_n(j)\text{ for all }j\in C_n(\gamma,s,t,f)\}. \ea \ee We abuse notation to also write $C_n(1,s,t,t_n)$ and $I_n(1,s,t,t_n)$ when we deal with vertices $i$ such that $st_nn\leq i\leq tt_nn$ for some sequence $(t_n)_{n\in\N}$.
 We then present the following theorem: